Domino's Pizza profit in line despite stormy U.S. winter

 Domino's Pizza Inc (DPZ.N) on Thursday reported quarterly profit that matched Wall Street's view as its U.S. business held up despite severe winter storms that forced diners to cut back on visits to many restaurant chains.

-The second-largest U.S. pizza chain by store count reported first-quarter net income of $40.5 million (23.98 million pounds), or 71 cents per share, up from $34.4 million, or 59 cents per share, a year earlier.
+The second-largest U.S. pizza chain by store count reported first-quarter net income of $40.5 million, or 71 cents per share, up from $34.4 million, or 59 cents per share, a year earlier.

 Adjusting for a gain from the sale of company-owned restaurants, Domino's earned 68 cents per share in the latest quarter, matching the average of analyst estimates compiled by Thomson Reuters I/B/E/S.